someengineering/resoto.com/docs/getting-started/perform-a-search.md

 ---
+sidebar_label: "3.
+Perform a Search"
-sidebar_position: 1
+sidebar_position: 3
-pagination_prev: getting-started/configuration/index
+pagination_prev: getting-started/configure-cloud-provider-access/index
 ---

-# Performing Searches
+# Perform a Search

 Resoto's search syntax is quite powerful and has many features.
 Once Resoto has finished its first collect run, we suggest trying these example queries: